-Welcome to the ultimate guide for history, statistics, local fun facts and the best things to do at Long Lake Cheboygan County.
+Welcome to the ultimate guide to Long Lake Cheboygan County!
+Article topics include:

 When searching for Long Lake in Michigan, many lakes might fit the bill.
 More than two dozen lakes in this state bear the same name, scattered among more than 20 counties.
 For those interested in vacationing around a Michigan lake by that name, Cheboygan County’s Long Lake is an excellent choice.

 Anglers enjoy a variety of species from Long Lake, including walleye, northern pike, bluegill, smallmouth bass, largemouth bass, perch, yellow perch, sunfish, and rock bass.
 The fishing is great on this lake, and the state record in Michigan for biggest smallmouth bass caught occurred in Long Lake in 1906, with an impressive 27.3-inch and 9-pound 4-ounce smallmouth bass specimen.
 Long Lake and its surrounds are home to endless outdoor activities, including camping, hunting, fishing, biking, hiking, bird watching, skiing, and all manner of water activities.